rhargreaves/mega-drive-midi-interface/README.md

 In summary:

-* Support for Note On/Off events on Channel 0, using a fixed voice.
+* Support for Note On/Off events on MIDI channels 1-6, using a fixed voice.

 Check out the [development board](https://github.com/rhargreaves/mega-drive-midi-interface/projects/1) for a snapshot view of what's in progress.